loburets/laravel-vue/readme.md

 #### Cases:

-- Auth controllers based on default scaffolding controllers, but for the JWT (JSON Web Tokens)
+- Auth controllers based on default auth controllers, but for the JWT (JSON Web Tokens)
 - Simple typical Laravel migrations, seeds, models, controllers, routes, tests, middlewares, requests etc

 #### What was used: